MindLyfe/MindLyfe-Platform/backend/journal-service/README.md

    - Notification Service is called to notify user of new insights

 3. **Data Access by Other Services**:
-   - LyfBot and Recommender Services request insights via API
+   - LyfeBot and Recommender Services request insights via API
    - Data is provided with appropriate privacy filtering
    - User consent is verified for data sharing